CCDirectLink/CLS/proposals/1/packedMod.md

 ## Installation/Interpreter methods

-The installation or interpretation of packed mods in any kind is seperated into two different methods.
+The installation or interpretation of packed mods in any kind is separated into two different methods.

 ### Automatic or manually

 This method describes the possibility to install or interpret a packed mod via interaction with a tool or by automatisms.
 The second method is optional so this method is the minimal requirement to work with packed mods.

-__Implementaion:__ Required
+__Implementation:__ Required

 __Minimal requirements & dependencies:__ R0010